sebagallo/pcbs-sebafixes/README.md

 ## Description

 Contains the following fixes:
-- No Price check for PSU and MB replacements
+- No Price check for Air Cooler and MB replacements